 In the central bar area, everything is dark and lovely brown.
-The bar is brown, the walls, and the ceiling is copper.
+The bar is walnut brown and the walls.
+The ceiling is copper.
 Paintings of jazz bands and blackface statuettes and cigarette signs and glass bottles and ceramic whiskey jars and old lamps.
 From the ceiling above the bar hang trumpets and trombones and saxophones and flugelhorns.
 Century-old piano innards adorn the brick walls.

 In addition to the barbecue pit and the furnace are two ornate wooden fireplaces.
 Long tables.
 Concrete pillars.
 Hats.
 Clocks.
 Neon beer signs.
 Dark brick and frosted glass cubes and green paint and copper.

 On outside balconies hang mannequin arms.
 In windows hang wagon wheels.
 Against the brick walls, welcome signs accompany succulents in pots and chairs.
 Mr. Whetstone sits just inside the fence he built.
 He doesn’t know you, but he says, “Come on in.”
 Walter Whetstone, almost 80 years old, who grew up and lived much of his life in poor, segregated neighborhoods, says, when he sees a stranger, “Come on inside, take a look around.”
 He tells stories.
 He laughs at the jokes he tells.
 Then he excuses himself to go outside, to hold hands with his family in a circle and pray for their safe travel back to Alabama.